rmondev/iOS-Movie-Database-Application/README.md

 # iOS Movie Database Application

-This is a movie database application I created to practice local application database management using CoreData.

-The app also showcases search bar, swipe functionality and alert popups.
+This is a movie database application I created to practice and showcases search bar functionality, swipe functionality and alert controllers.

 ## Features